xkord/vk_login_selenium/README.md

 	LOGIN = 'login'
 	PASSWORD = 'password'

-You can create few configuration files for logginig into few vk accounts.
+You can create few configuration files for login into few vk accounts.
 Configuration file names must ends with '.conf'.

 Run: